Was it the drive to make a living from your passions that led you to write a book?

 Most publishers have a preference for specific genres.
 You need to match your genre with a publisher’s preference.

 Perfect your manuscript

-Never rush to get published before you have perfected and polished your manuscript.
+Never rush to get published before you have perfected, polished, and edited your manuscript.

 Once you’ve written your manuscript, take your time to work on it.